Paulehair/SSDP-G2/terraform/README.md

 ### Generate ssh key pair

-Run the folowing commands to generate your ssh key
+Run the folowing commands from project folder to generate your ssh key
 :::info
 :pushpin: You will need it to connect to your EC2 AWS instances
 :::